seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:** Yeah, it was a time, it was a tough time, wasn't it?
 That was, it was post-, post- kind of 2001

 **Sean:** Post-bubble.
 Post-crash.
 And that was summer of 2003.
 I was there in my PhD saying, &quot;gee, I didn't think we were gonna succeed at that, but now what do I do?&quot; I, went to my supervisor, and said &quot;we've raised money, we're going, bye&quot; .
 They all said, &quot;yeah, we're sure you'll come back someday&quot;.
 That didn't happen.
-We got an office in middle Abbey street, which was the former worker's party headquarters.
+We got an office in Middle Abbey Street, which was the former worker's party headquarters.
 As Ian Kehoe described it, &quot;a shabby place&quot;.
-That summer we moved in and we rewired it ourselves, no, sorry, I should edit that out, we definitely didn't rewire that building ourselves.
+That summer we moved in and we rewired it ourselves, no, sorry, I should edit that out, we *definitely* didn't rewire that building ourselves.

 **Dylan:** No, enough time has passed.
 20 years.
 I mean, we absolutely rewired that building.
 I mean, *you* rewired that building.